 Total sites of each type: EW Tent/Popup, 13; EW 25ft, 9; EW 30ft, 7; EW RV36, 4

-Six miles of trails for hiking take the visitor through hardwood forests and near the lakes.
-Prince Edward Gallion Multi-use Trail, in the Prince Edward-Gallion State Forest adjacent to the park, is open to hikers, bikers and horses.
-It's an eight-mile non-loop trail.
-Bikers and horseback riders must have a state forest permit, which can be purchased wherever hunting and fishing licenses are sold, to utilize the trail.
+Six miles of hiking trails take the visitor through hardwood forests and along the lakes.
+An 8-mile, non-loop multi-use trail in the adjacent Prince Edward-Gallion State Forest is open to hikers, bikers and horses.
+Bikers and horseback riders 16 and older must have a state forest permit, which can be purchased wherever hunting and fishing licenses are sold, to utilize the trail.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Twin Lakes' trails.

-A swimming beach complete with concessions and bathhouse is available Memorial Day weekend through Labor Day weekend.
+A swimming beach complete with concessions and bathhouse is available from the Saturday of Memorial Day weekend to Labor Day.
 Click here for park fees.
 In the summer, swimming is free for overnight guests in campsites, cabins and the lodge, however it cannot be guaranteed should circumstances beyond the park's control require that swimming be closed.
-Because of a possible shortage of qualified lifeguards from mid-August to Labor Day, the park may offer swimming on only Saturdays, Sundays and Labor Day.
-If your visit depends on weekday swimming during that stretch, call the park or reserve another time.
-We do not give refunds for swimming to overnight guests under any circumstances.
+Because of a possible shortage of qualified lifeguards prior to mid-June and after mid-August, the park may offer swimming only on weekends and Labor Day.
+If your visit depends on weekday swimming during that stretch, call the park for availability or to reserve another time.
+Refunds for swimming to overnight guests will not be given under any circumstances.

-None, but the nearby Prince Edward Gallion State Forest Multi-use Trail allows horses.
+None, but the nearby state forest's multi-use trail allows horses.
 State law requires that visitors carry a copy of a negative Coggins report with each horse.
-Horseback riders must have a state forest permit, which can be purchased wherever hunting and fishing licenses are sold, to utilize the trail.
+Horseback riders must have a state forest permit, which may be purchased at the park office.

 Click here for the park's trail guide.

-Sailor’s Creek Battlefield Historical State Park; Sandy River Reservoir; Briery Creek Wildlife Management Area; High Bridge Trail State Park; Prince Edward-Gallion State Forest; Lee’s Retreat Driving Tour; the Town of Farmville; Prince Edward County; Longwood University Visual Arts Center and the Moton Museum in Farmville; the Museum of the Confederacy in Appomattox, Va.; Moorefield Mine in Amelia; Crewe Historic Railroad Park; Zip lines and aerial adventure at Sandy River Retreat in Farmville; Virginia's Heartland Regional Visitor Center.
+Sailor’s Creek Battlefield Historical State Park; Sandy River Reservoir; Briery Creek Wildlife Management Area; High Bridge Trail State Park; Prince Edward-Gallion State Forest; Lee’s Retreat Driving Tour; the Historic town of Farmville; Longwood University Visual Arts Center; the Moton Museum in Farmville; the Museum of the Confederacy in Appomattox, Va.; Moorefield Mine in Amelia; Crewe Historic Railroad Park; The Adventure Park at Sandy River Retreat (zip lines, canopy rope courses); Virginia's Heartland Regional Visitor Center.

 Picnic shelters are available for rent.
-Call the Reservation Center at 1-800-933-PARK (7275).
+Call the Customer Service Center at 1-800-933-PARK (7275).
 In addition to shelter rental fee, a daily parking fee per vehicle is enforced.
 Swimming, boat rental and boat-launching fees are also additional.